 Review your links for relevancy.

-If you're not reviewing your links regularly, you risk frustrating customers if they encounter outdated information.
-For example, if product lineups or prices change, old links may be out of date and send users to pages that are no longer relevant or return 404 errors.
+If you don't review your links regularly, you risk frustrating customers if they encounter outdated information.
+For example, if product lineups or prices change, old links may be out of date, sending users to pages that are no longer relevant or returning 404 errors.

 This applies to all your page links, not solely image links or text links.
 Regular review helps ensure links are always active and applicable.